maliput/maliput_infrastructure/setup/README.md

 ```sh
 path/to/dsim-repos-index/setup/setup_dockerized_workspace path/to/my/workspace
 ```
-Note: Docker image will be called maliput-devel:<unix_timestamp>
+Note: Docker image will be called maliput-devel:<unix_timestamp>, we decided to use a unix timestamp as a tag so we can create as many docker images we want whenever we run the above command without worrying that we could potentially overwrite something.
+Below it's explained how to update your docker image.

 Both operations will setup a `colcon` like workspace that uses binaries for upstream dependencies whenever possible.